project-bitmark/books/appendix-b-credit-system.md

 From either the public key or the private key user deposit addresses can be generated.
 The safest way to do this is using the public key.

+The suggested mentod is to create a URI for each user, then use that to derive a unique bitmark address from the public key / URI pair.
+When that account has deposits, then credits can be added to the system.